Collection Development Policy

 Read and contribute other special zine copyright/fair use statements on the Zine Libraries website.

-- Keep all archival materials in the original order in which it was found
+- Keep all archival materials in the order in which they were found.

 Citing Archives Materials:

 Please cite print archival materials using the following format: Identification of Specific Item; Date (if known); Collection number - Collection name, inclusive dates; Box and Folder; Barnard Archives and Special Collections, Barnard Library, Barnard College.

 Please cite photographic or A/V archival materials using the following format: Subject; Location/Description; Date (if known); Collection number - Collection name, inclusive dates (if applicable); Barnard Archives and Special Collections, Barnard Library, Barnard College

 Captions for archival photographs should read "Courtesy of the Barnard Archives and Special Collections."

 These citation formats can be modified for specific bibliographic styles or publishers' preferences; please contact us if you have any questions.

 We strive to be accommodating to our patrons.
 If you have questions about any of our services or policies, please contact us at firstname.lastname@example.org.